Improving WooCommerce Checkout Page design for Conversions

 There are many extensions available for woocommerce store.
 From accounting, analytics, payment processing to order fulfillment and many others, WooCommerce's huge library of free and paid extensions lets you put together different business apps and functions that work finest with your business.

-Compared to other shopping cart plugins that strengthen you to use their own services or limit your back-end choices, WooCommerce lets you better modernize your operations in a way that works for you, while giving you more organize over how you run your online store and business.
+Compared to other shopping cart plugins that strengthen you to use their own services or limit your back-end choices, WooCommerce vs shopify lets you better modernize your operations in a way that works for you, while giving you more organize over how you run your online store and business.
 Popular extensions include UPS and FedEx for shipping; PayPal, Amazon and 2Checkout payment processing; Xero and FreshBooks accounting software; and Zapier automation.

 To give you even more options, WooCommerce works seamlessly with extensions and widgets offered by WordPress and third-party developers.
 These extensions give you a wide range of customization options, such as personalized deliveries, PDF invoices and packing slips, custom product and order numbers, Google Analytics integration, the ability to incorporate affiliate programs into the platform and more.